- The world is beautiful and atmospheric

 - Developer: MercurySteam

-Nintendo’s Metroid series has presided in an unusual state of limbo for years now, with new titles in the franchise proving a rarity beyond the odd spinoff.
-That changes now with the introduction of Samus Returns, a fascinating remake of Game Boy’s Metroid 2 that feels both strangely retro and innovatively fresh to play.
-It’s classic Metroid, right down to its very core.
+The Metroid series has found itself in an unusual state of limbo for years, with new titles in the franchise proving a rarity beyond the occasional spinoff.
+That changes now with the introduction of Samus Returns, a fascinating remake of Game Boy’s Metroid 2 that feels both strangely retro and innovative.
+It’s classic Metroid, right down to its core.
 With Metroid Prime 4 now in development, this is the perfect way to whet your appetite for the intergalactic bounty hunter’s next big outing.

 From here I’m on my own, guided through the opening areas with nothing but a few brief tutorials.
 I spent hours scouring the labyrinthine caverns of SR388 in search of valuable equipment upgrades and ferocious enemies.
 Every new discovery feels like its own reward.